 from google.colab import drive drive.mount('/content/gdrive') %cp /content/yolor/runs/train/yolor_p6/weights/best.pt /content/gdrive/My\ Drive

 YOLOR is an incredibly powerful, state-of-the-art object detection model.
-In this tutorial you were able to learn how to:
+In this tutorial we covered how to: